 Fill the bus and help fill the bellies of hungry children in the Rochester region.

-Shoppers can visit their local Wegmans stores and donate suggested items for the BackPack program.
+Shoppers can visit their local Wegmans stores and donate suggested items for the BackPack program at checkout.
 Each store has wishlists posted as well as suggested items for sale.
 Shoppers also could purchase bags ranging from $5 to $20 filled with the most-needed items.
 All donations stay in the Rochester and Finger Lakes region.

 Other important info:

-- 1 in 5 children in our area are considered food insecure – which basically means they do not know where their next meal is coming from.
+- 1 in 5 children in our area are considered food insecure – which essentially means they do not know where their next meal is coming from.